alphanodes/additionals/README.md

 Change help url in top menu to custom url.
 Note: Redmine must be restarted after changing "Custom Help URL"</tt> value before the new url is used.

-## Changelog

-### 0.5.6

-- system information uptime and uname have been added
-- gist macro support
-- vimeo macro support

-### 0.5.5

-- dependency with deface (used to overview views)
-- fixed garfield caching macro probem
-- you can add content to overview page now (top and bottom)
-- some content and view optimization (removed wiki_sidebar compatiblitity problems with other Redmine plugins)
-- Code cleanups and refactoring

-### 0.5.4

-- issue rule added for closing issue with open sub issues
-- issue rule added for status change
-- issue rule added for assigned_to change_

-### 0.5.3

-- Redmine 3.0.x and 3.1.x supported
-- "New issue" link with list_projects macro
-- Parameter syntax changed for list_users and list_projects macros (sorry for that)

-### 0.5.2

-- "Edit closed issue" permission has been added
-- Permissions supported for top menu items

-### 0.5.1

-- "Hide role in memberbox" has been added

-### 0.5.0

-- Redmine 2.6.x compatiblity
-- URL fixes
-- Garfield macro has been added

-### 0.4.9

-- added overview text field
-- fix style for "goto top"
-- added macro overview help page
-- fix compatiblity problems with sidebar and other plugins

-### 0.4.8

-- added youtube macro
-- project guide subject can be defined for project overview page

-### 0.4.7

-- added jump to top link
-- top menu item configuration has been added
-- footer configuration (e.g. for imprint url) has been added

-### 0.4.6

-- initialize plugins settings now works with other plugins

-### 0.4.5

-- option to remove help menu item
-- Redmine 2.4.1 required

-### 0.4.4

-- installation error fixed
-- description update for link handling
-- help url now opens in new windows
-- sidebar error has been fixed, if no wiki page already exist

-### 0.4.3

-- global gantt and calendar bugfix

-### 0.4.2

-- no requirements of Wiki extensions plugin anymore

-### 0.4.1

-- Fix problem with my page permission

-### 0.4.0

-- First public release